mosaic-data-model/mosaic-specification/doc/source/data_model.rst

 .. _mosaic-bonds:

-A bond is described by two atom references and a bond order specification, whose value is "", "single", "double", "triple", "quadruple", or "aromatic".
+A bond is described by (1) a set of two atom references and (2) a bond order specification, whose value is "", "single", "double", "triple", "quadruple", or "aromatic".
 The empty string is used for bonds of any other order, or for bonds of unknown order.
 Bonds must be defined at the level of the smallest possible fragment that includes both atoms